 Babak joined Ethier lab in January of 2020, and he is currently a BrightFocus postdoctoral fellow at Wallace H. Coulter Department of Biomedical Engineering.
-He received a Ph.D. in mechanical engineering from the University of Delaware, Newark DE USA in Dec of 2019, where he studied tendon damage mechanics, nonlinear inelasticity, and mechano-structural analysis at Professor Dawn Elliott’s lab– dissertation title “Analysis and Modeling of Inelasticity in Tendon: Viscoelasticity, Plastic Deformation, and Damage”.
+He received a Ph.D. in mechanical engineering from the University of Delaware, Newark DE, USA, in Dec of 2019, where he studied tendon damage mechanics, nonlinear inelasticity, and mechano-structural analysis at Professor Dawn Elliott’s lab– dissertation titled “Analysis and Modeling of Inelasticity in Tendon: Viscoelasticity, Plastic Deformation, and Damage”.
 Babak is experienced in designing and conducting experimental procedures for tissue mechanics analysis, continuum mechanics modeling/finite element analysis, and three-dimensional microstructural analysis using SBF-SEM.
-Babak also has received a B.Sc. in mechanical engineering from Sharif University of Technology, Tehran Iran in 2014.
-He is originally from Tabriz Iran, where he got a diploma in physics and mathematics from Madani highschool (NODET).
+Babak also received a B.Sc. in mechanical engineering from the Sharif University of Technology, Tehran, Iran, in 2014.
+He is originally from Tabriz, Iran.

 - Biomechanics and Mechanobiology of optic nerve head remodeling in glaucoma optic neuropathy.

 - The role of active iris biomechanics in glaucoma.